Our Staff and Board

 Treasurer

 Growing up in San Antonio, Brian has always loved horses which led him to being actively involved with programs that keep him close to them.
 He served on the board of directors with a therapeutic riding center in Houston where he worked with both veterans and children since 2005.
 He moved back to San Antonio in 2015.
 His passion and dedication to helping kids with special needs brought him to Upward Transitions.
 Not only does he spend time in the arena during lessons but he also serves as the Treasurer of the organization.
 Brian’s professional career of initiating and launching new programs is a valuable strength for both his business understanding and the overall operations of UTTH.
-Brian enjoys spending time with his spunky teenage daughter and working on his property outside the Helotes area.
+Brian enjoys spending time with his family and working on his property outside the Helotes area.